eldronzhou/SDPR/README.md

 We currently test SDPR on linux x86_64.
 We will check whether the current version works for Mac soon.
 There are two ways to install SDPR.

-1. download the precompiled [binary exectuable](https://github.com/eldronzhou/SDPR/blob/main/bin/SDPR).
-If you plan to run SDPR on a linux system with a modern intel processor, this version probably works properly.
+1. download the [precompiled binary](https://github.com/eldronzhou/SDPR/blob/main/bin/SDPR).
+If you plan to run SDPR on a linux system with a modern intel processor, this version probably works well.

 2. compiling from the source.